 Artist and Founding Director

 Chris Fox has practiced as both an artist and architect, with over 25 years’ experience in the built environment, navigating the complex constraints of the public domain, to design and deliver landmark interventions of wonderment and beauty.
 Chris founded the multi-disciplinary design studio, Studio Chris Fox with the aim of transforming the built environment, bridging the disciplines of art, architecture and engineering.
-The studio utilises an innovative computational workflow to create structures that push the boundaries of what seems physically possibly, whilst telling the meaningful stories of place and people through time.
+The studio utilises an innovative computational workflow to create structures that push the boundaries of what seems physically possible, whilst telling the meaningful stories of place and people through time.
 He is passionate about transforming our cities, towns and landscapes through artful thinking and collaboration.
 Chris is also a Senior Lecturer in Art Processes and Architecture at the University of Sydney School of Architecture, Design and Planning.

 Project Architect and Computational Designer